 also provided. cdw can utilize md5sum program to verify correctness of

-writing ISO image to CD and DVD disc. cdw uses ncurses library to build user-friendly interface and it can
+writing ISO image to CD and DVD disc. cdw can be also used to create UDF

+cdw uses ncurses library to build user-friendly interface and it can be

-konsole, rxvt or gnome-console) in X environment.
+rxvt or gnome-console) in X environment.

-filesystem for optical media are not supported nor recognized.
+Other filesystem for optical media are not supported nor recognized.

-Scope of supported features depends on which tools are installed on
+Scope of supported features depends on which tools are installed on end

-- ripping audio tracks to raw audio files
+ripping audio tracks to raw audio files

-multi-session) with cdrecord/wodim and xorriso; copying content of
+TOC or blanking whole disc) with cdrecord/wodim and xorriso; copying content of

 first session to image file on your hard disc